 The Northern Ireland Executive and the Irish Government have introduced legislation to control the movement of ash wood.
 Ash wood may not be landed from countries where chalara is known to occur unless the wood:

-• is squared so as to remove entirely the rounded surface, or:
+it is squared so as to remove entirely the rounded surface; or

-it is bark-free and the moisture content (mc) is below 20%, or;
+it is bark-free and the moisture content (mc) is below 20%; or

-it is sawn with or without residual bark and has been kiln dried to below 20% mc and is marked accordingly, ‘Kiln-dried’ or KD or another internationally recognised mark on wood or packaging.
+it is sawn with or without residual bark, and has been kiln dried to below 20% mc and is marked accordingly (‘Kiln-dried’ or 'KD' or another internationally recognised mark on wood or packaging).

-Detailed advice on the new regulations is also available from the Forestry Commission’s Plant Health Service:
+Detailed advice on the regulations is also available from:

 Plant Health Service